soulspace-org/overarch/doc/topics/views.md

 ![Use Case View rendered with PlantUML](/doc/images/banking/use-case-view.svg)

 ### State Machine Views
 A state machine view is used to show the different states a component can be in.
-It also shows the transitions between these states based on the input events, the component receives.
+It also shows the transitions between these states based on the input events the component receives.

 ### Code Views
 A code view is used to show the design of parts of the software.
 You can use it